WaylonWalker/waylonwalkerv2/src/pages/blog/quickly-change-conda-env-with-fzf.md

 I have used conda as a virtual environment tool for years now.
-I started using conda for its simplicity to install packages on windows, but now that has gotten so much better and its been years since I have ran a `conda install` command.
+I started using conda for its simplicity to install packages on windows, but now that has gotten so much better and it's been years since I have run a `conda install` command.
 I'm sure that I could use a different environment manager, but it works for me and makes sense.